sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 *minus* the (back-projected) component to the variance of the whole data.
 Thus, if one component accounts for all the data, the data minus the component back-projection will be 0, and pvaf will be 100%.
-If the component has zero variance, it accounts for none of the data and pvaf = 0%.
+If the component has zero variance, it accounts for none of the data, and pvaf = 0%.
 Pvaf may be larger than 100% (meaning: "If you remove this component, spectral power actually get larger, not smaller!").
 According to
 the variance accounted for output above, component 10 accounts for more than 50% of power at 10 Hz for channel POz.
-Note: A channel number has to be entered otherwise component contributions are not computed.
+Note: A channel number has to be entered or component contributions will not be computed.

 Component ERP contributions
 ------------------------------------